thomas-young-2013/open-box/docs/source/usage_examples/multi_objective.md

 # Multi-Objective

-In this tutorial, we illustrate how to optimize multiple objectives problem with **Open-Box**.
+In this tutorial, we illustrate how to optimize multiple objectives problem with **OpenBox**.

 ## Problem Setup